AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Data Collection and Processing

 As different languages are spoken within the same region in Africa \cite{amfo2019multilingualism}, the location-based approach did not help in all cases.
 For instance, searching for tweets from \textit{``Lagos''} (Nigeria) returned tweets in multiple languages, such as \textit{\yoruba}, \textit{Igbo}, \textit{Hausa}, \textit{Pidgin}, \textit{English}, etc.

-To address these challenges, we combined the location-based approach with vocabulary-based collection strategies.
+To address this, we combined the location-based approach with vocabulary-based collection strategies.
 These included the use of stopwords, sentiment lexicons, and a language detection tool.
 For languages that used the Geez script, we used the Ethiopic Twitter Dataset for Amharic (ETD-AM), which includes tweets that were collected since 2014 \cite{yimam2019analysis}.

 \paragraph{Data collection using stopwords}